christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 Call yourself "White" and you’re back in Christendom:

 - Monotheism: Good vs evil (or left vs right)
+- Original Sin/Inherited sin — You're "White," so you're born guilty of racism, colonialism, and systemic oppression (things you didn't personally do)
 - Sinner vs saint
 - Universal commandments
-- Public confession rituals.
+- Internal priesthood where leftist "Whites" become moral police and the arbiters of acceptable speech and behavior (they do this by claiming to represent universal principles. ie., anti-racism, equality, inclusion).

+The structure is identical.
+Only the vocabulary changed.

 Look at this Bluesky post — https://bsky.app/profile/jamellebouie.net/post/3ma7l5fgti22z

 Every comment starts with the ritual disclaimer ("as a white person"), then the speaker crowns themselves spokesperson/representitive/ambassador for every European subgroup and performs piety by throwing their own under the bus.

-That’s not politics.
-That’s church.
+In Christianity, self-flagellation signals moral hierarchy within the group.
+Progressive "Whites" who do penance then rank above "Whites" who don't.

 **The Ethnic Alternative**